alvaro17f/nixup/README.md

 Nixup is a command line tool for managing NixOS configuration.

+> :warning: **Work in Progress**: This project is currently under development.
+Some features may not be complete and may change in the future.
 ## Installation

 To install Nixup, you can clone the repository and compile the source code: